DavidOsipov/DavidOsipov/README.md

 ## Helping Out 🌟

-I love giving back.
-I’ve made over 43,000 edits on OpenStreetMap (maps are my thing!), plus 2,000+ on MusicBrainz.
-I mentor students at GSOM SPbU for free, chatting about IT and product management.
-I'm a Wikidata and Wikipedia contributor also :)
+I love giving back—it’s my thing!
+I’m part of OpenStreetMap Georgia—such an awesome crew!
+I’ve made over 43,000 edits on OpenStreetMap, mapping tons of streets and spots, mostly in Georgia, fixing local roads and adding places like parks and shops.
+It’s so cool seeing the map get better for everyone.
+I’ve also dropped 2,000+ edits on MusicBrainz, tweaking music data, and I’ve got over 2,000 edits on Yandex Maps (rank 4179), helping map out more local goodies.
+Oh, and Mapillary?
+I’m all in there too—uploaded over 103,500 images and mapped 471 km of streets with my photos.
+It’s all about street-level views to boost mapping and navigation—pretty handy stuff!

+I also chip in on Wikidata and Wikipedia—adding bits and pieces to make info more open and useful.
+Plus, I mentor students at GSOM SPbU for free, chatting about IT and product management, which is always fun.
+My work with [Phishing.Database](https://github.com/Phishing-Database/Phishing.Database) is close to my heart too—it’s all about making the web safer, and I’m super passionate about that.
+Outside tech, I’ve donated blood a bunch of times and organized some events—love helping out however I can!

 ## Say Hi! 📬